-as in other parts of Africa after the first case was
+as in other parts of Africa after the first case was diagnosed

-that HIV1 is now the main virus driving the epidemic in The Gambia;
+HIV1 is now the main virus driving the epidemic in The Gambia;

 whilst HIV2 seems to be on the decline.
-Like in most
+Like in most of sub-Saharan

-HIV among antenatal women was conducted between May 2000 and August
+among antenatal women was conducted between May 2000 and August

 Farafenni and Basse.
 The number of sentinel sites was later increased

 The 2004 sentinel surveillance data indicated that HIV1 prevalence

 sites.
 There is limited data on prevalence among high-risk groups,

-including sex workers who had a prevalence of 14%
+including sex workers who had a prevalence of 14% for HIV1 in

-on the prevalence of HIV in other key groups such as uniformed personnel, long distance
+of HIV in other key groups such as uniformed personnel, long distance

 Programme (NACP).
 The main aim of the project is to assist policy